Listing lifecycle¶

 Listingrow'smatchStatusfield captures Discovered/Unmatched/Matched.
 The Active/QuoteOnly/OutOfStock distinctions are derived from the latestListingPricerather than stored on the Listing itself — this keeps the price history append-only. - Stale is a guard, not a stored state.
 It's a query-time computation: "Active but

 lastSeenAt < now() - 7 days."
-If the next scraper run sees the URL again,lastSeenAtupdates and the Listing is no longer stale. - Removed should be soft delete.
-A scraper run that 404s on a previously-known URL flips a
+If the next scraper run sees the URL again,lastSeenAtupdates and the Listing is no longer stale. - Removed is a soft delete (shipped 2026-04-28 per #148).
+The

 Match rate concern¶